tcharding/kernel/tutorial/track-two.rst

   changes to verify you cleared the warning.
 Remember however that `checkpatch.pl` is just a dumb script, understand the reason you are getting the warning before you fix it.

-- Fix each warning type (or sparse error) in a single patch.
+- Fix each warning type (or Sparse error) in a single patch.
 Fix all instances of the warning type within the driver.
 Each commit will need a thorough commit log.
 See section 2 of

   .. code::